corbosiny/Quadcopters/README.md

     4. Test/callibration code for making sure the drone is functioning properly

--GPS related code for tracking/planning flight
+GPS related code for tracking/planning flight
+    -More to come on the modules for this

--Sensors for measurments the drone needs to take
+Sensors for measurments the drone needs to take
+    -More to come, many modules can be used

--Code setting up the basic communication between drones
+Code setting up the basic communication between drones
+    -ESP8266 will be used

 Support repositories or repositories that build off of this: